xuanmaii00/xuanmaii00/README.md

 # Hi there :wave::wave:,
-I'm a final-year student at Foreign Trade University pursuing a career as a Data Analyst, who enjoys working with data to deliver business insights and solve problems.
+I'm a final-year student at Foreign Trade University who pursue a career as a Data Analyst and enjoy working with data to deliver business insights.
-***